Chromatic button accordion

 A chromatic button accordion is a type of button accordion where the melody-side keyboard consists of rows of buttons arranged chromatically.
 The bass-side keyboard is usually the Stradella system or one of the various free-bass systems.
 Included among chromatic button accordions are the Russian bayan and Schrammel accordion.
 There can be 3 to 5 rows of vertical treble buttons.
 In a 5 row chromatic, two additional rows repeat the first 2 rows to facilitate options in fingering.

 Comparing the layout to the piano accordion, the advantages of a chromatic button accordion are the greater range and better fingering options.
-On the other hand, some fingering positions require twisting of the wrist and the aspect of alternative fingering patterns may stunt one in sessions of difficult sight reading.
+However, some fingering positions require twisting of the wrist and the aspect of alternative fingering patterns may stunt one in sessions of difficult sight reading.

 Throughout the former Yugoslavia a 6-row chromatic button layout is used based on the B system.
 It is referred to as dugmetara.